Skip to Main Navigation

 Overview

-It is critical to tackle poverty in all its dimensions.
-Countries cannot adequately address poverty and inequality without also improving people’s well-being, including through more equitable access to health, education and basic infrastructure.
+Eradicating poverty requires tackling its many dimensions.
+Countries cannot adequately address poverty without also improving people’s well-being in a comprehensive way, including through more equitable access to health, education, and basic infrastructure and services, including digital.

 In Depth